z3ntu/linux-mainline-files/fp2-hw-support.md

 MODALIAS=of:Nti,flash0T<NULL>Cti,lm3644
 ```

-The situation is more complicated than with the old module as the lm3644 driver takes over parts of the driver controlling pm8941@d300, which might be complicated to solve nicely on mainline.
+The situation seems to be more complicated than with the old module as the lm3644 driver takes over parts of the driver controlling pm8941@d300, which might be complicated to solve nicely on mainline.

 The lm3644 is an i2c device sitting on the camera interface i2c bus.
 There's no driver in mainline for the lm3644 yet.